Sunday Snippet: Positive Assets of Adolescence

 We have always been intrigued by the work of the Search Institute in Minneapolis, MN.
 When so many negative reports and statistics bombard us about the sinking status of children and youth today, the nonprofit Search Institute has focused on the bright light of positive youth development by examining how we can (and are!) creating healthy communities for kids and young adults.
 Something camps have been doing for a long time ~ WeHaKee has been at it for 90 years!!

-- Young person receives support from three or more non-parent adults
+- A young person receives support from three or more non-parent adults

-- Young person perceives that adults in the community value youth
+- A young person perceives that adults in the community value youth

-- Young person serves in the community one hour or more per week
+- The young person serves in the community one hour or more per week

 - Other adults model positive, responsible behavior

-- Young person places high value on helping other people
+- A young person places a high value on helping other people

-- Young person knows how to plan ahead and make choices
+- A young person knows how to plan ahead and make choices

-- Young person has empathy, sensitivity and friendships skills
+- A young person has empathy, sensitivity and friendships skills

-- Young person is optimistic about her personal future
+- A young person is optimistic about her personal future

 These assets are interwoven intentionally and naturally at WeHaKee and have been since 1923.
 As a camp director, it is exciting and very gratifying to know that the camp experience can play such a positive role in a girl’s life, but it can also have a significant impact on the communities the WeHaKee girls return to.
 And it is satisfying to know that the tremendous body of research done by the Search Institute supports and validates the value of going to camp each summer.
 It really shows that positive youth development is all about relationships and community!